fornililab/dfs/index.md

 If you publish results produced with the DFS or develop methods based on the DFS code, please cite the following paper:

-    M. Tiberti, A. Pandini, F. Fraternali, A. Fornili, "In silico identification of rescue sites by double force scanning", submitted
+    M. Tiberti, A. Pandini, F. Fraternali, A. Fornili, "In silico identification of rescue sites by double force scanning", Bioinformatics, accepted